The-Wishlist-Co/docs/index.md

 <!--
 - [**Platform Generated Events**](platformgeneratedevents.md#platform-generated-messages)
- -->

 - [**Emarsys Integration**](emarsysIntegration.md#emarsys-integration)

 - [**Event Failure Reporting**](apiFails.md#event-collector-api)

-     If an API fails after a reasonable number of times, a fault should be reported into event collector.
+     If an API fails after a certain number of times, a fault should be reported into event collector.
+ -->